 The CCP has generally focused on those distributing VPNs, rather than those using them, but in January 2019 a man was fined the equivalent of $145 for accessing foreign, blocked websites.

-Zhu Yunfeng was caught accessing websites such as Google and Twitter by using Lantern, a VPN application.
+Zhu Yunfeng was caught visiting websites such as Google and Twitter using Lantern, a P2P anti-censorship application.

 Yunfeng was charged under the 1997 public security law, which lay largely defunct until it was extended in 2017.
-While he did not face jail time or a significant fine, Zhu’s case suggests a growing focus on the users as well as operators of VPNs in China.
+While he did not face jail time or a significant fine, Zhu’s case suggests a growing focus on VPN users, as well as VPN service providers, in China.

-Government approved VPNs are legal in China, but they do not work as reliably as other VPNs, and significantly increase the risk of government surveillance – which is often the reason users go to a VPN in the first place.
+Government approved VPNs are legal in China, but they do not work as reliably as other VPNs, and significantly increase the risk of government surveillance – which is often the reason for using a VPN in the first place.